junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "You want to name him something else?" he hears Sam answer, then sees him reaching out to the woman, holding her waist, pulling her into a hug and a light kiss, as if they haven't seen each other for a year, instead of less than a morning.

 The woman wraps her arms around Sam's back, holding him there.
 Dean can see her hands clenching at Sam's flannel as she holds him.
-She must have murmured something funny by Sam's ear, Sam barks out a laughter again.
+She must have murmured something funny by Sam's ear, Sam barks out a louder laughter again.
 They finally walk into the house after that.

 The clean painted door closes behind them.